-\textit{Group equivariant convolutional neural networks} (G-CNNs), first proposed by \cite{GroupEquivariantCNNs}, enforce equivariance to symmetric transformations by replacing the standard convolution with a generalized form, called group convolution.
+\textit{Group-equivariant convolutional neural networks} (G-CNNs), first proposed by \cite{GroupEquivariantCNNs}, enforce equivariance to symmetric transformations by replacing the standard convolution with a generalized form, called group convolution.
 In this section, we first introduce the group convolution by deriving it from the standard convolution.
-Afterwards, we introduce papers concerning the theory of group equivariant neural networks.
-Finally, we show how the group convolutional framework is applied to specific transformation groups.
+Afterwards, we introduce papers investigating the theory behind group equivariant neural networks.
+Finally, we present applications of the group convolutional framework to different transformation groups and input domains.

-The discrete standard convolution acting on regular input data in two-dimensions is defined as\footnote{To be precise, the formula describes the discrete standard correlation.
+The discrete standard convolution acting on regular 2D input data is defined as\footnote{Precisely, this formula describes the discrete standard correlation.
 In neural network literature however, it is constantly referred to as convolution since its slightly easier implementation and the only difference being a flipped kernel.
-We will follow this nomenclature and subsequently call the presented operations convolution, although they technically are correlations.}:
+We will follow this nomenclature and subsequently call the presented operations convolution, although they technically are correlations.}

-where the convolution kernel $k$ with spatial support $v$ is shifted (translated) over the domain $\mathbb{Z}^2$ of the input function $f$.
-Usually, the kernel's spatial support is significantly smaller than that of the input domain which results in two advantages: First, the number of parameters which need to be learned during training is reduced.
-Additionally, the same convolution kernel is applied at each position of the function's domain, which is called spatial parameter sharing and induces equivariance to translations $L_t$:
+where the convolution kernel $k$ of size $v$ is shifted (translated) over the domain $\mathbb{Z}^2$ of the input function $f$.
+Usually, the kernel size is significantly smaller than the input size, which leads to two advantages: First, the number of parameters learned during training is reduced compared to a fully connected layer.
+Additionally, the same kernel is applied at each input position, which is called spatial parameter sharing and induces equivariance to translations $L_t$

-\textbf{Group convolutions} are the generalization of the standard convolution for an arbitrary transformation group G. The continuous group convolution is defined as:
+\textbf{Group convolutions} are a generalization of the standard convolution for arbitrary transformation groups G. The continuous group convolution is defined as

 where $\mu$ is the Haar measure.
-The shift, i.e. the action of the translation group, in Formula \ref{eq:Conv} is replaced with the action $g$ of a transformation group $G$.
-The discrete version is defined as:
+The shift, i.e. the action of the translation group, in Formula \ref{eq:Conv} is replaced with the action $g$ of the transformation group $G$.
+The discrete group convolution is defined as

 It is easy to see, that the group convolution acts on the domain of the group $G$.
 Consequently, its input and filters are defined on $G$ as well.
-Again, we can prove that the group convolution defined for the group $G$ is equivariant with respect to transformations $L_h$ of that group:
+The group convolution defined for $G$ is equivariant w.r.t. transformations $L_h$ of that group